libretro/docs/docs/library/dolphin.md

 ```
 There is also currently a bug with this core and the GL driver that can be worked around by going to settings > user interface > show advanced settings ON and then going to settings > core > allow cores to change the video driver OFF.

-The Dolphin core will now work without issues.
+The Dolphin core will now work much more reliably.

 ## BIOS